enmanuelmoreira/tgbuild/README.md

 git clone https://github.com/xvitaly/tgbuild.git tgbuild
 ```

-Now you can change branch:
+You can also switch branch:
  * **master** - SPEC and patches for current stable branch of Telegram Desktop;
  * **dev** - SPEC and patches for latest unstable development (alpha) branch of Telegram Desktop.